Krushang010/ML_health-insurance-cost-predictor/README.md

 Genetic risk factor slider

 💡 Dual-Model Strategy for Age Segmentation
-We noticed that health insurance dynamics significantly differ between younger individuals and adults.
-To improve accuracy, we trained and deployed two separate models:
+I noticed that health insurance dynamics significantly differ between younger individuals and adults.
+To improve accuracy, I trained and deployed two separate models:

 🔹 model_young → For users aged 25 or below

 🔸 model_Rest → For users aged above 25

-This segmentation allowed us to capture distinct patterns and tailor predictions more effectively for each age group.
+This segmentation allowed me to capture distinct patterns and tailor predictions more effectively for each age group.
 The Streamlit app auto-selects the appropriate model based on user input.

 ## 🧰 Tech Stack